Gabe Vincent NBA Playoffs Player Props: Heat vs. Nuggets

 Gabe Vincent Insights vs. the Nuggets

-- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's tries from beyond the arc.
+- He's taken 5.1 threes per game, or 12.3% of his team's shots from beyond the arc this season.

-- Vincent's opponents, the Nuggets, have one of the slowest offensive tempos, ranking 27th, averaging 99.5 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Nuggets are the eighth-best defensive squad in the league, conceding 112.5 points per game.
+- Defensively, the Nuggets are ranked eighth in the league, conceding 112.5 points per game.

 Gabe Vincent vs. the Nuggets